KazKozDev/deepchain-refinement/README.md

 ![DeepChain Refinement movie](https://github.com/kazkozdev/deepchain-refinement/blob/main/deepchain-refinement-movie.gif)

 In this example, the user submits an ambiguous query "How many discs does Madonna have?"
 Through a refinement process, the system demonstrates its analytical capabilities by providing a comprehensive response that breaks down Madonna's discography into studio albums, live recordings, and compilations.
-The response includes key information about her most significant releases, offering relevant context to fully address the query."
+The response includes key information about her most significant releases, offering relevant context to fully address the query.

 ## 📋 Requirements